adam-d-wojnarowski/Atlatl_Automation_Test/README.md

   The folder created in the create folder test is named "Atlatl Test", this must be deleted before each run.

-Since the test is destructive and deletes emails from your inbox I've provided a gmail account to see the program run with
+Since the test is destructive and deletes emails from your inbox I've provided a gmail account to see the program run with no worries about losing emails

 -email atlatlautomation@gmail.com